hiraditya/fool/thin-lto.md

 ## Build index to be made available during the thin-lto stage
 ### ModuleSummaryAnalysis.cpp (builds a `ModuleSummaryIndex` object for each module, to be written to bitcode)
   - buildModuleSummaryIndex (computes function summary, globals summary etc. and save into index.
-Calls `computeFunctionSummary`)
+Calls `computeFunctionSummary`.
+This is called by `ThinLTOBitcodeWriter.cpp:splitAndWriteThinLTOBitcode`)
   - computeFunctionSummary (for each global `findRefEdges`, for each callsite in a function update `CallGraphEdges`, calls `addGlobalValueSummary` to attach function summary to `ModuleSummaryIndex`).
 If we want to add more summaries to a function we can update this function.
 For making other IPO passes perform cross-module thin-lto, this is the place where we can update summary.

 ### FunctionImport.cpp